maheshj01/CheatSheet/python.md

 print("loop ended")
 ```

-#### Dictionary in python
+### Dictionary in python

 Dictionaries are mutable, which means they can be changed.
 The values that the keys point to can be any Python value.

-#### printing keys  in a dictionary
+_iterating keys in a dictionary_

 ```python
 food_dict = {"ham" : "yes", "egg" : "yes", "pizza" : "yes","olive": "no" }